jounihenrikki/bashy/README.md

 # Bashy
 https://www.urbandictionary.com/define.php?term=bashy

-Bash scripting environment for greater productivity
+Bashy is scripting environment for user-friendly scripts.

-Bashy was developed to help manage appliances in isolated environments.
-No root access is required.
+It is also a declaration of new conventions and look-and-feel in shell scripting.

-This Bashy core package is the minimun set of files, the platform to build scripts on.
+Long command line options and command completion are the most useful features and the soul of Bashy, so look into those first.

-Plus some extras for demonstration and inspiration.
+Bashy-core.zip contains the minimun set of files, the platform to build scripts on.
+Few additional scripts are added for demonstration and inspiration.

-Long command line options and command completion together are the most valuable gift of Bashy.
+Scripts are installed under user's home and root access is not required.
+I have avoided external commands as much as possible so Bashy should be quite portable.

-I believe Bashy has potential of becoming a de facto package for scripting.
+Your new scripts are created using a template which provides all you need to start with.

 Any ideas and help to support the world conquest are welcome :).

 ## Features
 ### Long command line options
 Long command line options with strongly typed and validated option arguments parsed in normal getopts loop.
-Common options like --help built in.
+Common options like --help are built-in.

 ### Command completion
-Automatic completion for command line options, option arguments and positional parameters.
+Instant completion for command line options, option arguments and positional parameters.
 No configuration outside scripts is needed.

 ### Error handling
 Best practices for error handling.
 Bash ERR pseudo signal can trigger backtrace for debugging.